Free Trial

 Danone Cuts Dividend

-The company also recently disclosed a dividend, which was paid on Thursday, June 5th.
-Investors of record on Monday, May 5th were paid a dividend of $0.3675 per share.
+The firm also recently declared a dividend, which was paid on Thursday, June 5th.
+Investors of record on Monday, May 5th were paid a $0.3675 dividend.
+The ex-dividend date was Friday, May 2nd.
 This represents a dividend yield of 2.16%.
-The ex-dividend date was Friday, May 2nd.

-DANOY has been the subject of a number of recent analyst reports.
-Royal Bank of Canada downgraded shares of Danone from a "moderate buy" rating to a "hold" rating in a research report on Wednesday, February 26th.
+DANOY has been the subject of several recent research reports.
+Royal Bank Of Canada downgraded shares of Danone from a "moderate buy" rating to a "hold" rating in a research report on Wednesday, February 26th.
 Citigroup reiterated a "neutral" rating on shares of Danone in a research report on Thursday, April 24th.
-One research analyst has rated the stock with a sell rating and four have issued a hold rating to the company's stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of "Hold".
+One investment analyst has rated the stock with a sell rating and four have issued a hold rating to the stock.
+According to MarketBeat, Danone currently has an average rating of "Hold".

 Danone Company Profile